The Garden of Odin

 }

 Now that the example game runs to completion without hitting any assertions, time to check the state's correctness.
-The final position in the game seems to be all correct, so I will consder this implementation now bug free.
+The final position in the game seems to be all correct, so I will consider this implementation now bug free.
 Maybe for part 2.

 What's left?

-Work is not done on this by any means, even if I ascertained it is 100% bug free. (the legal move genrator is not thoroughly tested really.)
+Work is not done on this by any means, even if I ascertained it is 100% bug free. (the legal move generator is not thoroughly tested really.)
 But I have spent a month, on and off, on this and my wife is frankly sick of me.
 So here is a list of what is left to implement in round 2:

 1. Undoing Moves: Necessary for engine implementations, and easy in theory.
 All is needed really is to copy the game's state into a dynamic array of previous game states.
 To save memory, only saving previous Boards is required, as they actually have enough data to generate all the remaining fields.